The Benefits of Taking a Break in Problem Solving

 We all get frustrated.
 As adults, we’ve learned to handle frustration productively (mostly).
 For learners, the many ways to effectively deal with frustration are still being learned.
-As a mom with two kids who aren’t yet school age, in my house we see a lot of examples of unproductive ways to deal with frustration, but we’re working on some alternatives.
-Right now we’re working on a strategy that also comes in handy when working through problems like our current Problem of the Week: walking away.
+As a mom with two kids, the oldest of whom just hit school age, in my house we see a lot of examples of unproductive ways to deal with frustration, but we’re working on some alternatives.
+Right now we’re working on a strategy that also comes in handy when working through problems like a recent Problem of the Week: walking away.

 Walk away?!
 Yes.
 Yes.
 Yes.
 We all do it.
 As adults, we’ve all gotten to the point where we know working on something more just isn’t helpful (I’ve actually walked away from this post three times…).
 We know that leaving what we’re working on can help.
 This is a key lesson to apply when problem solving.
 We have to learn that it’s totally okay to stop, stand up, move away and go do something else for a while, especially when progress is stalled.
 And actually, it’s even a little more complex than that, right?
 Because we also have to come back.
 When I walk away from a task, like this post, I do so with the intention and knowledge that I’ll be coming back to it when my head is a bit clearer.
 This is something that I have LEARNED to do, and it’s something that I have to teach my children as a part of helping them to deal with frustration.